 2. Use Argent as a multisig

-A multisignature wallet (multisig) means you need multiple authorisations to approve an action for your wallet.
+A multi-signature wallet (multisig) means you need multiple authorizations to approve an action for your wallet.
 It's kind of like your bank calling you to check you want to make a big transfer - except here there's no middleman holding your assets and you're in full control.

 To use Argent as a multisig, set a low daily limit and use 'guardians' to approve - or cancel - everything above it.

 Guardians are trusted contacts, hardware wallets, your Metamask account, or our automated service.
 (In future they could be any Ethereum address).

 Guardians never have access to your private key or assets.
 They just have specific and limited permission to help with security actions.

 3. Why you shouldn't trust us - and don't need to

 What if Argent as a company disappeared?
 What if our infrastructure was shut down by a despicable dictator?
 No problem.

 Our first rule for building Argent was that you'd never need to trust us.
 We're fully non-custodial and censorship-resistant.